cdupont/Trento-LoRa/README.md

 Then launch in a terminal:

-#systemctl daemon-reload
+$ systemctl daemon-reload
-#systemctl start autossh.service
+$ systemctl start autossh.service
-#systemctl status autossh.service (In order to check if the autossh service is running correctly)
+$ systemctl status autossh.service (In order to check if the autossh service is running correctly)
-#systemctl enable autossh.service (Enable autossh.service to be started on bootup)
+$ systemctl enable autossh.service (Enable autossh.service to be started on bootup)

 You can now reboot the gateway